isabella232/OfficeDocs-O365ServiceDescriptions-pr.fr-FR/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 |Windows PowerShell  <br/> |Oui  <br/> |Oui  <br/> |
 |Création de rapports Skype entreprise dans le centre d’administration Microsoft 365  <br/> |N °<sup>4</sup> <br/> |N °<sup>4</sup> <br/> |

-> [!NOTE]
-> <sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
+<sup>1</sup> The Skype for Business (Lync) client is supported for use with these subscription options, but it is not included.
 Lync 2013 Basic is available for all customers.
 The Lync Basic desktop client is a locally installed application that provides presence, instant messaging and conferencing features for Office 365 plans that include Skype for Business Online.
 Office 365 ProPlus, and Office 365 Enterprise E3 include the full Skype for Business (Lync) application, which include additional features including advanced telephony support, archiving &amp; compliance features.
 A Skype for Business Online license must be assigned for each user.
 Pour plus d’informations sur les fonctionnalités de Lync Basic, consultez la rubrique [tableau de comparaison des clients de bureau](https://docs.microsoft.com/lyncserver/lync-server-2013-desktop-client-comparison-tables).
-<br/> <sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
+<br/><sup>2</sup> A Skype for Business Online Plan 1 user may participate in a sharing session if they are invited by a Skype for Business Online Plan 2 user.
-<br/> <sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
+<br/><sup>3</sup> Archiving for Skype for Business Online depends upon the Exchange In-Place Hold feature, which is not included in this plan.
-<br/> <sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.
+<br/><sup>4</sup> Tenants with a standalone Skype for Business Online plan can access reporting features if the tenant also has at least one active Exchange license, such as Exchange Online Plan 1 or Exchange Online Plan 2.
-<br/> <sup>5</sup> Not supported if Exchange Online was purchased as part of a kiosk plan.
+<br/><sup>5</sup> Not supported if Exchange Online was purchased as part of a kiosk plan.

 ## <a name="project-online-features"></a>Fonctionnalités de Project Online
 <a name="BM10_ProjectOnline"> </a>

 Le tableau suivant répertorie les fonctionnalités de Project Online disponibles dans les plans Office 365 gérés par 21Vianet.

-> [!NOTE]
+>[!NOTE]
-> La version d'Office 365 gérée par 21Vianet d'Office 365 est propre à la Chine.
+La version d'Office 365 gérée par 21Vianet d'Office 365 est propre à la Chine. <br/>

 |||||||
 |:-----|:-----|:-----|:-----|:-----|:-----|